Spider Bites – What to Do

 Bites from harmless spiders typically don’t produce any symptoms or may just appear as a small red or itchy bump that requires no special treatment.
 If a person suspects they have been bitten by a black widow or brown recluse, or they are suffering from severe pain and other symptoms, they should seek medical attention right away.

-To properly care for a spider bite and provide information necessary to medical professionals, follow test steps:
+To properly care for a spider bite, follow these steps:

 - Wash bite area with soap and water